stucco/dev-setup/README.md

 Note: to use the provided setup, **you must have a 64-bit machine that supports Intel VT-x or AMD-V**.

 1. [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads) for your OS and install.
 This was tested with version 4.3.x.
 2. [Download Vagrant](http://www.vagrantup.com/downloads.html) for your OS and install.
-This was tested with version 1.4.x.
+This was tested with version 1.6.x.
 3. Install [Vagrant plugins](http://docs.vagrantup.com/v2/plugins/index.html) by running `install-vagrant-plugins.sh`.
+(Note that you'll need to reinstall these plugins whenever you update vagrant.)
 4. Get this repo from [github](https://github.com/stucco/dev-setup) and any other repos that you need.

         mkdir stucco && cd $_